-LHH, the City's skilled nursing care hospital, had an increase in net position of \$6.6 million at the end of fiscal year 2014-15, compared to a decrease of \$11.8 million at the end of the previous year, an \$18.4 million difference.
+- LHH, the City's skilled nursing care hospital, had an increase in net position of \$6.6 million at the end of fiscal year 2014-15, compared to a decrease of \$11.8 million at the end of the previous year, an \$18.4 million difference.
 The LHH's loss before capital contributions and transfers for the year was \$61.5 million versus a loss of \$50.9 million for the prior year.
-This change of \$10.6 million was due to a \$3.2 million decrease in operating revenues, a \$6.6 million decrease in operating revenues.
-This was offset by a \$28.9 million increase in net transfers for the city this fiscal year.

-SFGH, the City's acute care hospital, ended fiscal year 2014-15 with a net position increase of \$123.4 million, compared to a \$25.3 million increase the prior year, a \$98.1 million positive change.
+This change of \$10.6 million was due to a \$3.2 million decrease in operating revenues, a \$6.6 million decrease in operating expenses, and a \$14.0 million decrease in other non-operating revenue.
+This was offset by a \$28.9 million increase in net transfers from the City this fiscal year. - SFGH, the City's acute care hospital, ended fiscal year 2014-15 with a net position increase of \$123.4 million, compared to a \$25.3 million increase the prior year, a \$98.1 million positive change.
 This increase was due to capital contributions of \$57.4 million, in addition to net transfers in of \$51.4 million compared to prior year's net transfers out of \$44.8 million and no capital contributions.
 The increase in capital contributions was due to a donation in the amount of \$57.4 million from a philanthropist restricted for the acquisition of furniture, fixtures and equipment for the new hospital.
-However, SFGH incrured an operating loss of \$23.6 million, which was a \$44.9 million decrease from the prior year.
-This was due to a \$53.1 million decrease in operating expenses of \$8.3 million, comprised of a decrease of \$20.2 million in personal services, a \$4.4 million increase in services of other departments, and a \$3.9 million rise in contractual services.
+However, SFGH incurred an operating loss of \$23.6 million, which was a \$44.9 million decrease from the prior year.
+This was due to a \$53.1 million decrease in operating revenues, largely related to net patient services revenues.
+This was offset in part by a reduction in operating expenses of \$8.3 million, comprised of a decrease of \$20.2 million in personal services, a \$4.4 million increase in services of other departments, and a \$3.9 million rise in contractual services.